Cardax, Inc. (OTCMKTS:CDXI) Short Interest Update

-Cardax, Inc. (OTCMKTS:CDXI) was the target of a large decrease in short interest during the month of September.
-As of September 30th, there was short interest totalling 200 shares, a decrease of 60.0% from the September 15th total of 500 shares.
-Based on an average trading volume of 700 shares, the days-to-cover ratio is currently 0.3 days.
+Cardax, Inc. (OTCMKTS:CDXI) was the recipient of a large drop in short interest in the month of September.
+As of September 30th, there was short interest totalling 200 shares, a drop of 60.0% from the September 15th total of 500 shares.
+Based on an average daily volume of 700 shares, the short-interest ratio is currently 0.3 days.

 About Cardax